 Working with multiple layers can result in making groups of your layers by selecting all the layers in one group.
 It’s a good habit to get used to because it keeps everything nice and organized.
 So that your layers palette doesn’t look like a mess

 You’ll notice that the blend mode of groups is set to “Pass Through” by default.
 This means any layers with adjustments or blend modes will affect the layers below it.
 If you want for the layers in the group to only affect each other.
 Not the layers/groups below it, you must set it to Normal.
 So that the layer adjustments don’t pass through.
+Are you discussing web design or wanting to implement it on your site?
+Connect with us to get the conversation started.

 That basically wraps up this post about the top 5 most useful blend modes, thanks for reading!